Artemiszty/warframe-linux/README.md

 4. Plug in a controller.
 For whatever reason the current version of steam forces Warframe closed if it doesn't detect a controller within the first 5 minutes.
 (You do not have to use a controller to play the game.)

-5. The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.
+5. Press Play in Steam.
+The game will prepare the prefix, patch wininet, update, defrag the cache, then launch.

 For the curious -